-Tap Forms Organizer and Secure Database for iPhone, iPad, and Mac › Forums › Using Tap Forms › Two different problem about Backup and change in form and few questions
+Tap Forms – Organizer Database App for Mac, iPhone, and iPad › Forums › Using Tap Forms › Two different problem about Backup and change in form and few questions

 November 24, 2009 at 6:01 AM #3029

 Problem 1: Backup

 I had downloaded SyncDoc and backed up successfully first time.
 It was a test so in order to change the backup location I deleted the first back up and tried again in the same computer as well as in a different laptop.
 Although Tap forms can see the SyncDoc surver running, it wont backup.
 Selecting the server give a notice “Invalid Server The server selected was not a valid SyncDocs server”.
 Is there a solution to this problem?

 Problem 2: Changes made in form

 I wanted to make a new database based on the format of a existing one.
 I thought the forms behave as templates (it does but only when you make a copy) so I modified a existing frame by deleted some of the field and adding a few.
 The result is that I lost several fields in my previous database.
 I could not find or recover those data.
 Question–> Are those data are still in there or they gets deleted and cleared up automatically?